The Vue has been discontinued by Baby Jogger.

 The Vue took us 7:18 minutes to assemble with no tools required.
 The documentation is average, but the convoluted design eats up the extra time.

 The Vue earned a 3 of 10 for maneuverability, a disappointing score for such an important metric.
-This stroller is really hard to push and turn no matter what the terrain with a dual wheel design that causes random veering.
+This stroller is hard to push and turn no matter what the terrain with a dual wheel design that causes random veering.
 It feels like the wheels are rubbing against something when rolling, and there is significant resistance and wobble with a scuffing sound.
 The friction is so strong it vibrates in your hands even on smooth flat surfaces.
-In addition, the brakes lock going up curbs.

 The Vue earned a 3 of 10 for quality, which is almost the lowest score in the review.
 The Vue has an overall frumpy and unfinished look with loose fabric and exposed rivets and screws.
-While the seat portion of the frame looks and feels like it is made of cheaper material than the rest of the frame, it is the construction of the canopy and fabric portions that really fail to impress.
+While the seat portion of the frame looks and feels like cheaper material than the rest of the frame, it is the construction of the canopy and fabric portions that fail to impress.